emmanuelreyes28/TeslaClone/README.md

 # TeslaClone
-I am new to react native and follow tutorials that seems interesting so I can learn and have fun!
+I am new to react native and follow tutorials that seem interesting so I can learn and have fun!

-Followed YouTube Tutorial on how to clone Tesla.com into an app using reat native.
+Followed YouTube Tutorial on how to clone Tesla.com into an app using react native.

 Things I learned:
 -Text